How To Teach High School History with Literature Easily

 Speaking of oral discussions, this curriculum has sparked wonderful depth in discussions during our school day and around the family supper table.

 We don’t always agree on every topic, but that’s the best part.
-Defending an argument is a fantastic way to solidify understanding of any topic.
-Sometimes, in the midst of defense, it’s easy to see where there are fallacies on one or both sides of the issue.
+Defending an argument is a fantastic way to solidify the understanding of any topic.
+Sometimes, during defense, it’s easy to see where there are fallacies on one or both sides of the issue.

 It’s easy for a student to use independently.

-The guide is very self-explanatory and is organized in a step-by-step manner that shouldn’t leave any student confused.
-If you want to assign certain parts of a lesson, it’s very easy to simply checkmark or highlight your expectations for your child to follow behind and do.
+The guide is very self-explanatory and organized step-by-step, so it shouldn’t leave any student confused.
+If you want to assign certain parts of a lesson, it’s easy to simply checkmark or highlight your expectations for your child to follow behind.

-Besides the guide and living books, your student will need online access in order to utilize the internet links, plus a notebook and pens or pencils.
+Besides the guide and living books, your student will need access to the internet links and a notebook and pens or pencils.
 It’s easy!

 There is an answer key.